Annie-XIE/summary-os/RDO+XS+Neutron.md

 4.3 Install the XenServer PV tools in the guest VM.

-4.4 Set up DHCP on the HIMN network for the gues VM, allowing each compute VM to access it’s own hypervisor on the static address 169.254.0.1.
+4.4 Set up DHCP on the HIMN network for the gues VM, allowing each guest VM to access its own hypervisor on the static address 169.254.0.1.

     domid=$(xenstore-read domid)
     mac=$(xenstore-read /local/domain/$domid/vm-data/himn_mac)